ChaoqiJia/TNNLS-constrained_kCenter/README.md

     chmod +x run.sh
     ./run.sh inputFileName

-  - you need use the above datasets name replace the _inputFileName_.
+  - you need to use the above dataset name to replace the _inputFileName_.

   #### Plot the output

-  - Use the Cost, Purity, NMI, RI and runtime to calculate the agreement degree between an algorithm's clustering result and its labels.
+  -  Purity, NMI and RI calculate the degree of agreement between an algorithm's clustering result and its labels.
+In addition, we also report the Cost of $k$-center and runtime of our algorithms.